Runs Natively on

 SingleCrystal lets you measure poles and their angles interactively.

-SingleCrystal 4 is designed to work with CrystalMaker 10.5 or later, reading from saved crystal files to simulate diffraction properties.
+SingleCrystal 5 is designed to work with CrystalMaker 11, reading from saved crystal files to simulate diffraction properties.
 The two programs can be linked, letting you view a crystal structure in one window, and its diffraction pattern in another.
 With CrystalMaker's "Live Rotation Mode" enabled, rotating the crystal causes its diffraction pattern to rotate - and vice versa.
 The new "Live Intensity Mode" goes even further: allowing you to edit the structure in real-time in CrystalMaker (moving, rotating, changing groups of atoms) and seeing the simulated diffraction pattern update in SingleCrystal.

 Live Rotation Mode: rotating a structure in CrystalMaker (left) causes its diffraction pattern to rotate in SingleCrystal (right) - and vice versa.